 Oftentimes misalignments are to blame between your company’s goals, the maturity of the organization on its CX /digital transformation evolution, and the partner’s idea of what constitutes an effective end product or service.

 Define the problem you are trying to solve with your customer journey design

 What are the pain points motivating the transition to customer centricity?
 Is there an existential need to do business differently due to competitive or other pressures?
 Do you need to provide an overall vision of future customer interactions to a board, senior executives, or to all employees?
-Are you designing something aspirational or closer to what you can do with existing technologies?
+Are you designing aspirational CX journeys or trying to orchestrate journeys within your existing technologies?
 Who needs to be involved in the process?
 What will be the next steps?
 How will we keep momentum?
 How will we move to execution?

 The message is that there are as many different flavors of journey maps as there are strategic imperatives for your business.
 Luckily we can demystify some of that below.

 Problem #1: Changing course to improve the user experience

 Your company is successful but has been doing business the same way for 50 years—focusing on mass marketing and acquisition, with some emerging channel execution capabilities.
 Some on your leadership team are convinced that a customer-centric, data-driven approach will help you compete over the next decade, but some important players are not.
 Unlike your colleagues, they do not eat, sleep and breath data, analytics, personalization, and measurement.
 They need you to paint them a picture of the future.
 Your journey map should reflect this imperative.